 But they don’t sell fabric in stores in INCHES.
 They sell fabric by YARDS.
 Then how many yards do I need?

 I have a fabric conversion calculator for this.
-The calculator will give me the closest yard fraction which is greater than 51 inches and with that I can go to the store to buy fabric.
-Go to this link and you will see that I need 1 ½ yards of pleated fabric.
+The calculator will give me the closest yard fraction which is greater than 51 inches and with that, I can go to the store to buy fabric.
+Go to this link and you will see that I need 1 ½ yard of pleated fabric.
 Simple!